dd32/td-gh-ex/readme.txt

 == Description ==
-Baena Theme is an initial WordPress.
+Baena Theme is an creative theme WordPress.

 = Do you have any problem? =